pinglu85/algoExpert/Easy/find-three-largest-numbers.md

 ### Understanding the problem

-We are given an array that contains at least three integers.
-We are asked to write a function that is going to find the three largest numbers in the input array and return them in an array sorted in ascending order.
+Given an array that contains at least three integers, we are asked to write a function that is going to find the three largest numbers in the input array and return them in an array sorted in ascending order.
 We are not allowed to sort the input array.

 #